Working together to make Martha's Vineyard safer from tick-borne disease and allergies.

 Donate

 Help us take back our Island from tick-borne diseases and allergies.
-Contact virginia@tickfreemv.org to discuss how you can support this vital work.
+Contact virginia@tickfreemv.org to discuss how you can support this vital work by making a donation.

 Sign up for updates below.